Lighting and Rendering

 • Give the Layer a meaningful name, for example Spacecraft_Colour.

-Currently the render layer is empty, so we need to add all the objects that we want to render into our render layer.
+Currently the render layer is empty, so you need to add all the objects that you want to render into your render layer.

 To add objects

-• right mouse clicking and selecting Create Collection from the options.
+• Right mouse click and select Create Collection from the options.

 [ADD IMAGE'S ALT TEXT]